Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/ReadmeFiles/howto-common.md

 # How to configure this sample to allow sign-ins with work and school accounts

+The note about azure work and school accounts is entirely due to this particular scenario and how the sample was configured.
+Other than that, there is nothing preventing you from using it with work and school accounts, with a little bit of modification.

-The first thing you need to do is to replace the `/customers` endpoint (Which works only with personal Microsoft accounts) with your Tenant ID.
+So the first thing to change is to use the **tenanted endpoint** (i.e. with your tenantId), instead of the `/customers` endpoint (works only with personal MS accounts).

 In `ProfileAPI\appsettings.json`: